whitneywhitford/RBV/README.md

 - tabix

 ### Usage
-RBV has 5 required inputs: CNV file containing CNV coordinates, a VCF file, the reference for the genome used to align the genome, the level of sequecing that was performed (WGS or WES), and the variant caller used.
+RBV has five required inputs: CNV file containing CNV coordinates, a VCF file, the level of sequencing that was performed (WGS or WES), the variant caller used, and either the reference genome used to align the reads or a list of callable regions in the genome sequence.
 Therefore an RBV command in its simplest form is:

   	python RBV.py --ref ref.fa --CNV_file CNV.interval_file --vcf variants.vcf --seq_type type --calling_method variantCaller